 It was bequeathed to me by my grandfather, Edgar Lamb, shortly before his death in 1963.
 He wished it to remain in the family, and he hoped that it could be shown to a wide audience.
 He described how to make a suitable proscenium for it.
 The panorama was carefully kept at home, although it was shown to family and visitors only occasionally because of its size and fragility.
+From 1983 until 2018, the panorama was kept by the Museum of London.
+In early 2019, the panorama passed to a new owner: further information to be announced.

 I confess I never followed my grandfather’s suggestions to build the proscenium, and so this website is a very belated attempt to fulfil his wishes in a more contemporary way.
 Below, you can view a new video of the panorama, made from transparencies taken for the Sehsucht exhibition, Bonn 1993.